 It's incredible how wild and remote the northern tip of an island as small as Ibiza can feel.
 The island's northern tip is home to pine forest, farmland, and small holiday villages clustered around coves.

-You can do something different by wearing sturdy shoes and walking the cliff-top trail that runs from Portinatx up to the lighthouse.
+You can do something different by wearing Best Shoes For Europe Travel and walking the cliff-top trail that runs from Portinatx up to the lighthouse.
 It is 52m tall and was constructed in the 1970s.

 It is quite a challenging trek through pine scrub, juniper, but it is well worth the photographs you can take from this headland.